thedynamiclinker/sudocode/lost+found/init/And He Called.md

 1: Can I have some more details?

 0: Of course.
-Let's go take a tour through some of his early papers.
+Let's go take a tour.

 ## The Collected Works of Alonzo Church